scribe-org/Scribe-iOS/README.md

   - Missing values are marked as `""` in verbs.json files

 - Standardizing the conjugation properties for Spanish verbs [(see issue)]()

+- Adding data to allow for the long hold or drop down of verbs in the `Conjugate` feature that can give information on what case is used for the verb as well as the prepositions that follow it [(see issue)]()

 # Powered By